 In couples where one partner is on the autism spectrum, a sometimes underserved and misdiagnosed person is the neurotypical partner.
 In therapy, the neurotypical partner may describe depression, anxiety, debilitating loneliness, exhaustion, and no sex life.
 They may describe living with their partner like they are roommates or feeling like their partner's parent.
 Their friends, family, or previous therapists may have misunderstood their relationship experiences, and the client may blame themselves.

-In this 2-hour continuing education web conference, Sarah Swenson, LMHC will discuss how to make sense of the neurotypical partner’s story in individual therapy.
+In this 2-hour continuing education web conference, Sarah Swenson, LMHC will discuss how mental health clinicians can make sense of the neurotypical partner’s story in individual therapy.
 Sarah will also discuss strategies for supporting the neurotypical partner as they unpack relationship challenges they may be experiencing and face difficult decisions in their life.

 This intermediate instructional level web conference is designed to help clinicians: